cookabc/from-nand-to-tetris/chapter11/05-Project.md

 &emsp;&emsp;**Stage 1: Symbol Table**

 &emsp;&emsp;We suggest that you start by building the compiler’s symbol table module and using it to extend the syntax analyzer built in Project 10.
-Presently, whenever an identifier is encountered in the program, say foo, the syntax analyzer outputs the XML line <identifier> foo </identifier>.
+Presently, whenever an identifier is encountered in the program, say foo, the syntax analyzer outputs the XML line &lt;identifier&gt; foo &lt;/identifier&gt;.
 Instead, have your analyzer output the following information as part of its XML output (using some format of your choice):

   &emsp;&emsp;■ the identifier category (var, argument, static, field, class, subroutine);